Confinement-driven state transition and bistability in schooling fish: Results

-When considering this two state description of the group of tetras, one can look into the mechanisms that leads the state to switch from one to the another.
+When considering this two-state description of the fish group, one can look into the mechanisms that lead the system to switch from one to the other.
 From the bistability studied in our experiments, we can take away a few qualitative observations.
-The polarization to milling transition is the consequence of the front of the polarized group seeing its back and, like a snake biting its tail, switches to a 'circular chase'.
-The mechanism of the milling to polarization transition is less obvious, but seem to be caused by the behavior of one individual straying away from the mill and entraining the rest of the group leading to the breaking of the mill.
-This observation is a qualitative confirmation of previous quantitative numerical simulations by Calovi et al. \cite{calovi_collective_2014}.
-This mechanism is shown in images in \textbf{Cite relevant SI figure}.
-Inspired by the approach described in \cite{tunstrom_collective_2013}, the positions were measured \textbf{Cite relevant SI figure} and the same conclusions can be established: state switching events are provoked by either the boundaries or internal fluctuations in the group of fish.
+The polarization to milling transition seems to be the consequence of the front of the polarized group seeing its back and, like a snake biting its tail, switching to a `circular chase'.
+The mechanism of the milling to polarization transition is less obvious, but appears to be caused by the behavior of one individual straying away from the mill and entraining the rest of the group leading to the breaking of the mill.
+This observation is a qualitative confirmation of previous numerical simulations by Calovi et al. \cite{calovi2014b}.
+This mechanism is illustrated in Fig.~\ref{fig:large_figure_model}d.

-The swimming area variations presented until now have been conducted using a constant unitary aspect ratio ($AR$) where the tank retains a square shape.
-However, because the interaction with the tank walls has been identified as a critical parameter in the observed transition, it is possible that the aspect ratio also plays a significant role.